…in which I recover from the Pennine Way via scotch pies, bus rides, footie dives and Gollum’s own hostel.

 Berwick upon Tweed has to be one of the dampest towns I’ve ever stayed in.
 You’d have to be Gollum to enjoy living there full-time but after camping on The Schil even the estuarine miasma of its riverside stonework felt somewhat arid.
 A curious patchwork of dereliction and restoration, one just about keeping ahead of the other, it has funky shops and a couple of even funkier pubs, notably The Curfew, a hip craft ale micro-pub, and of course The Barrels where I watched the eurofootieshambles over a couple of excellent pints of Workie Ticket, sometime Champion Best Bitter of Britain.

-Berwick hostel is excellent and absurdly good value, although there’s nothing they can do about the general dampness of the town which seeps into the bedding and the very bones of the building.
+Berwick hostel is excellent and absurdly good value, although there’s nothing they can do about the general dampness of the town which seeps into the bedding and the very bones of the building (update – in September 2018 the hostel was bright and well-aired, no complaints at all).
 With extensive catering and engaging heritage there’s plenty in Berwick upon Tweed to fill an afternoon and evening if you’ve the luxury of spare time.
 Or of retirement.

 It’s also a low impact sort of a town, its denizens gentle and largely undemonstrative.
 It’s an ideal place for contemplating your recent exploit, setting it into some sort of personal and cultural context and easing yourself back into so-called civilisation.